uwezukwechibuzor/blogmos/docs/software-design.md

 While some proposals are too technical or not relevant to the regular user, it quickly becomes too time-consuming to stay on top of governance voting

+Furthermore, many people lack in-depth technical expertise regarding blockchain technology.
+As a result, they rely on notable persons or node operators to translate suggestions since they feel these people are community experts.
+This strategy may fast become harmful since most people listen to the appeals of these popular personalities who can swiftly amass a lot of influence

 ### 1 Audiences

 There will be different types of users who may be interested in using ChatMos.
 Chatmos is a social Hub built for the cosmos Ecosystem